r-grandorder/tri-hermes/en/pages/heiankyo.md

 There was a grudge.

 **Narration:**
 There was a demon.

 **Narration:**
 On the grounds of the pure temple&mdash;As if they were the word “grudge” given form, all kinds of monsters appeared!

 **Man's Voice:**
 Shut up.

 **Young Warrior:**
 Shut the hell up.

 **Young Warrior:**
 What are you anyway, some Great Spirit that resents the Capital and Imperial Palace?

 **Young Warrior:**
 In the end, you’re just a single evil spirit that fled to the Sai-ji,trembling in fear because of the statues of the Four Heavenly Kings at the Tō-ji.

 **Young Warrior:**
 &mdash;Yeah, I don’t give a damn.

 **Young Warrior:**
 That’s right!

 **Narration:**
-Bisected in one swordstroke!Peerless, herculean strength!
+Bisected in one swordstroke!
+Peerless, herculean strength!

 **Narration:**
 The mass of magical energy that appears to be a vengeful spirit...The amorphous Spiritual Body that had been sung as a Great Spirit had been dispersed!

 **Young Warrior:**
 Haha.
 That’s finished!